What Is Continuous Integration Software and How Does It Work?

 Scalable pipelines for growing teams

 CI solutions support growing development teams by effectively managing increased workloads and integrations.
 From small projects to enterprise-level applications, CI systems are adapted to changing requirements.
 Scalable pipelines enable teams to add new tools and expand automation without disruptions.
-High-performance CI tools handle parallel builds and tests, ensuring smooth execution even with complex workflows.
+High-performance CI tools handle parallel builds and tests.
+This ensures smooth execution even with complex workflows.

 What Are the Different Types of Continuous Integration Software?